native-network/native-tribe-contracts/Readme.md

         - params.price (For eth sales this is in wei.
 For token sales this is the number of native tokens required to purchase a single token)
         - params.amountForSale
         - params.beneficiary (The account to receive proceeds from the token sale)
+        - nativeTokenAddress (Only required if saleType is set to 'token')

 ##### 4) Initialize the token sale